1. UNSW is a Restricted Parking Area

 The UNSW Restricted Parking Scheme covers the Kensington, Paddington, Randwick and Western Campus car parks.

 These rules are in effect 24 hours per day, 7 days per week.

-Any motor vehicle parked in any of the car parks mentioned above must display a valid UNSW Parking permit or a pay and display ticket.
+Any motor vehicle parked in any of the car parks mentioned above must display a valid UNSW Parking permit or have a current parking session with CellOPark.
 The type of permit indicates the areas where the vehicle may be parked.
 Vehicles are to park in marked bays only.
 Failure to comply with these rules will result in a parking infringement being issued.

 Roadways and parking areas within UNSW are "Roads and Road related areas" for the purposes of the NSW Road Transport (Safety and Traffic Management) Act 1999.
 Traffic and parking controls are enforced to provide orderly and equitable management of limited resources to the UNSW community.

 Drivers on campus must observe the road rules as they would in any public street.
 Drivers of vehicles in the University grounds shall obey traffic signs, road markings and all instructions from Security Officers.